-The Fundamental Standard has set the standard of conduct for students at Stanford since it was articulated in 1896 by David Starr Jordan, Stanford's first president.
+The Fundamental Standard has set the standard of conduct for students at Stanford since it was articulated in 1896.
 It states:

 Students at Stanford are expected to show both within and without the University such respect for order, morality, personal honor and the rights of others as is demanded of good citizens.
 Failure to do this will be sufficient cause for removal from the University.